-The seasonal influenza immunisation programme in England aims to protect clinical at-risk groups from serious illness or death following influenza infection.
-Here we look at England’s flu vaccination coverage for people aged 65 years and over as well as how the UK compares internationally.
+The seasonal influenza immunisation programme in England aims to protect those who are most at risk of serious illness or death following influenza infection.
+Here we look at England’s flu vaccine uptake for people aged 65 years and over, as well as how the UK compares internationally.

-Between 2000 and 2016, the UK had some of the highest levels of influenza vaccination coverage amongst over 65 year olds compared to other OECD countries.
-In 2016, 70.5% of the population aged 65 and over were immunised.
-The UK exceeded the WHO target of 75% coverage in 2005 and 2006.
-The Netherlands and the UK consistently have the highest levels of flu vaccine coverage, whilst Austria, Germany and Denmark generally have the lowest levels of coverage.
+Between 2007 and 2021, England had some of the highest levels of flu vaccination coverage among those aged 65 and over compared to other OECD countries.
+In 2021, 82% of registered patients aged 65 and over were immunised.
+The United States and England have the highest levels of flu vaccine coverage, while Austria, Japan and Germany have the lowest levels of coverage.

 About this data

-England time series: It is important to note that influenza vaccine uptake data is only a snapshot of the registered GP patients vaccinated at the time of data extraction/end of the data collection.
-Data captured at the time of data extraction will exclude for example updates to patient records on vaccination status or newly registered patients or changes in clinical risk status.
-For example, patients who are vaccinated, but have not had their electronic patient record updated by the time of data extraction, will be included within the denominator, but will not be included in the count of ‘number vaccinated’.
-For more information, please see Public Health England's Seasonal influenza vaccine uptake in GP patients: winter season 2017 to 2018 report.
+England time series: It is important to note that influenza vaccine uptake data is only a snapshot of the GP registered patients vaccinated at the time of data extraction.
+Data captured at the time of data extraction will exclude, for example, updates to patient records on vaccination status, newly registered patients or changes in clinical risk status.
+For example, patients who are vaccinated, but have not had their electronic patient record updated by the time of data extraction, will be included within the denominator, but will not be included in the count of the number vaccinated.
+For more information, please see the UK Health Security Agency’s Seasonal flu vaccine uptake in GP patients: monthly data, 2021 to 2022 report.

-OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have been received an annual influenza vaccination, divided by the total number of people over 65 years of age.
-In some countries, the data are for people over 60 years of age.
+OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have received an annual influenza vaccination, divided by the total number of people over 65 years of age.
+In some countries, the data includes people over 60 years of age.
 The main limitation in terms of data comparability arises from the use of different data sources, whether survey or programme, which are susceptible to different types of errors and biases.
 For example, data from population surveys may reflect some variation due to recall errors and irregularity of administration.
-The definition and combarability information are taken directly from the OECD report Health at a Glance 2017.
-Detailed information about the definitions, source and methods for each country can be found here.
+The definition and comparability information are taken directly from the OECD report Health at a Glance.
+Detailed information about the definitions, source and methods for each country can be downloaded here.